|Tuesday, 10th March, 2015

 Currently, eye drops are the main treatment used to treat Glaucoma in Tanzania, but this requires frequent return visits to hospital.
 For many patients who live in rural locations, travelling to hospital is difficult and they do not return for the continued sight-saving treatment.
 It is hoped that a single SLT treatment will last at least 2-3 years, providing a much more effective approach to treating the condition and patient would need to come less often for follow up exams.

 Dr Philippin also highlighted the potential role of mobile phone technology in helping identify and diagnose eye conditions such as glaucoma when running mobile clinics.
-Taking the usual equipment to identify eye problems is impossible when travelling to remote areas, but with the PEEK mobile app and lens adapter, he could use a mobile phone to generate high resolution images of the eye, to use for diagnosis.
+Taking the usual equipment to identify eye problems is impossible when travelling to remote areas, but with the PEEK mobile app (open link in new tab) and lens adapter, he could use a mobile phone to generate high resolution images of the eye, to use for diagnosis.
 PEEK is currently developed and evaluated by a team around Andrew Bastawrous including pilot studies at KCMC.

 Dr Philippin, originally from Germany, developed the idea for looking at SLT laser treatment in Tanzania with Professor Peter Shah during a fellowship in Birmingham.
 He returned to the city to speak to CBM supporters about his work at KCMC, where he has worked since 2009.